1eclerc/Hate-Speech-Detection-on-Turkish-Tweets-using-BERT-Models/README.md

 This project uses pretrained BERT models to classify Turkish tweets as containing hate speech or not.
 It leverages `transformers`, `PyTorch`, and evaluation tools like confusion matrices and classification reports.

 The project also improves the results of the first project that focuses on the same topic.
-You can visit here: [Hate Speech Detection on Turkish Tweets](https://github.com/1eclerc/Hate-Speech-Detection-on-Turkish-Tweets)
+You can visit here: [1eclerc's Repository | Hate Speech Detection on Turkish Tweets](https://github.com/1eclerc/Hate-Speech-Detection-on-Turkish-Tweets)

 ---